kan713/ShellLauncher/README.md

 Copyright 2021-2025 ykFred_699 Allright reserved.

 # Shell launcher dedicated to Minecraft Server (for self-satisfaction)
-This shell launcher is a self-satisfied creation of unknown use.
+This shell launcher is a self-indulgent creation with no clear purpose.
-The source code is not disclosed.  → Change code to public Please be sure to use this software at your own risk.
+The source code is not publicly available. → Source code has been released.
-Use itself is free of charge.
-If we discover that the software has been modified and redistributed, we will stop distributing the software,
-We will request that you delete all of the software that you are currently using.
+Use this software entirely at your own risk.

+DO NOT make reckless settings!!!!
+Making reckless changes may cause unexpected errors or behavior,
+potentially destabilizing your system!!!!

 If you modify the software, please use it on your own computer or server.
 If you commit to an operating system, please use it on your own computer in a stable environment.